makam2901/mlops/README.md

 │── README.md
 │── requirements.txt
 ```
-Note: Non-Important ones are not shown
+Note: Non-Significant ones are not shown